 Q: What’s the proper word for sending a text via the phone?
 The statement “he texted me” sounds funny.
 I usually say “he sent me a text message.”
 Can you clear this up?

-A: The most recent editions of Merriam-Webster’s Collegiate Dictionary (11th ed.) and The American Heritage Dictionary of the English Language (4th ed.) don’t recognize “text” as a verb.
+A: As of now, the current editions of Merriam-Webster’s Collegiate Dictionary (11th ed.) and The American Heritage Dictionary of the English Language (4th ed.) don’t recognize “text” as a verb.
 But I’ll bet it won’t be long before they do.
+[Note: See the update at the end of this post.]

 The editors of the Oxford English Dictionary, in their online draft additions to the dictionary, include “text” as a verb meaning to send a text message.
 The earliest citation is from an Internet newsgroup (alt.cellular.gsm) posting in 1998: “We still keep in touch…‘texting’ each other jokes, quotes, stories, questions, etc.”